krishan/screw_server/README.markdown

 ## Wrinting Tests

+To get started, take a look at the example "app" located in Screw Server's source under `/example`.

 Screw Server uses [Screw Unit](https://github.com/infopark/screw-unit) as a test suite framework and [Smoke](https://github.com/infopark/smoke) as a mocking and stubbing framework.
 Please refer to their documentation for test syntax.

-Notice that you do not need a static HTML suite.
+Notice that you do not need the static HTML suite mentiond in Screw Unit's documentation.
 Screw Server generates that for you.

 ## Requiring Files

 Screw Server provides a special mechanism for requiring files, the `require` directive.
-When writing tests, you need to tell Screw Server which javascript source from your application should be loaded.
+When writing tests, you need to tell Screw Server which javascript source files from your application should be loaded (= the code-under-test).

 ### Example